severalnines/docs/installation.rst

 .. note:: On step #3, performing installation using the post-installation script is highly recommended.
 Manual installation instructions are provided in this guide for advanced users and reference.

-ClusterControl requires three packages to be installed and configured:
+ClusterControl requires three mandatory packages to be installed and configured, with optional packages for specific functionality:

+Mandatory packages:

 * clustercontrol - ClusterControl web user interface.
 * clustercontrol-cmonapi - ClusterControl REST API.
 * clustercontrol-controller - ClusterControl CMON controller.

+Optional packages:

 * clustercontrol-notifications - ClusterControl notification module, if you would like to integrate with third-party tools like PagerDuty and Slack.
 * clustercontrol-ssh - ClusterControl web-based SSH module, if you would like to access the host via SSH directly from ClusterControl UI.
+* clustercontrol-cloud - ClusterControl cloud module, if you would like to manage your cloud instances directly from ClusterControl UI.
+* clustercontrol-clud - ClusterControl cloud file manager module, if you would like to upload and download backups from cloud storage.
+Require ``clustercontrol-cloud``.

 Steps described in the following sections should be perform on ClusterControl node unless specified otherwise.